radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

 ## DBClusterRole
 ### Properties
 * **FeatureName**: string: The name of the feature associated with the AWS Identity and Access Management (IAM) role.
-For the list of supported feature names, see DBEngineVersion in the Amazon RDS API Reference.
+IAM roles that are associated with a DB cluster grant permission for the DB cluster to access other AWS services on your behalf.
+For the list of supported feature names, see the ``SupportedFeatureNames`` description in [DBEngineVersion](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DBEngineVersion.html) in the *Amazon RDS API Reference*.
 * **RoleArn**: string (Required): The Amazon Resource Name (ARN) of the IAM role that is associated with the DB cluster.

 ## DBInstanceRole